Introduction

 Keeping Clients Informed

-Boult Wade Tennant will advise you on the progress of matters at all significant stages, normally in writing.
+Boult Wade Tennant will advise you on the progress of matters at all significant stages, normally by email.

 Instructing Other Professionals